FreeAndFair/ColoradoRLA/docs/25_developer.md

 That's it.
 If the database is there the server will use it and will, at this stage, create all its tables and such automatically.

+If you need to delete the database---perhaps because due to a recent merge the DB schema has evolved---use the `dropdb corla` command and then recreate the DB.

+There are helpful scripts for automating these actions located in the `server/eclipse_project/script` directory.

 *TBD: Describe the [Hibernate ORM](http://hibernate.org/orm/) and its use.*